-Mike served on the faculty of the Asia Trombone Seminar 2009, held at Shih-Chien University, Taipei, Taiwan.
-He has performed/presented clinics at the New York Brass Conference, the Big Twelve Trombone Conference, the Eastern Trombone Workshop, the International Trombone Festival, and at state music education conventions in Louisiana, Arkansas, Texas, Ohio, and Kansas.
-He writes literature and recording reviews for the International Trombone Association and National Association of Wind and Percussion Instructors journals, serves on the ITA Advisory Council on Literature, and is the Kansas state representative for the International Trombone Association's TAPAS Project.
+Mike was a member of the trombone jury for the 2019 Jeju International Brass Competition.
+He served on the faculty of the 2009 Asia Trombone Seminar, held at Shih-Chien University, Tapei, Taiwan.
+He has performed/presented clinics at the New York Brass Conference, the Big Twelve Trombone Conference, the Eastern Trombone Workshop, the International Trombone Festival, the Colorado State University Brass Workshop, the Midwest Trombone/Euphonium Conference, and at state music education conventions in Louisiana, Arkansas, Texas, Ohio, and Kansas.
+He writes literature and recording reviews for the International Trombone Association and National Association of Wind and Percussion Instructors journals, and serves on the ITA Advisory Council on Literature.